IegorSoboliev/my_internet_shop/README.md

 # <a name="purpose"></a>Project purpose
 This is a template for creating an e-store.
 <hr>
-It has registration and login tools for users authentication and authorization.

-There are controller for all visitors - displaying all items in the store.

-Also specific controllers only for registered users:
- - for adding items to user`s bucket;
- - for completing order;
- - for displaying a lists of selected items in user`s bucket or orders;

- And specific controllers only for admins:
+Everyone can see all available items in the store.
+Users can register and then log-in for getting possibilities to add items to their personal bucket and make orders.

-  - for adding items to the store;
-  - for displaying a list of all users.
+There are specific tools for admins only to allow them adding items to the store and viewing a list of all registered users.
 <hr>

 # <a name="structure"></a>Project Structure